Botball

 Botball is an educational robotics program that focuses on engaging middle and high school aged students in team-oriented robotics competitions.
 Thousands of children and young adults participate in the Botball program.
 It has been active since 1998 and features a robotics curriculum which focuses on designing, building and programming a pair of autonomous robots.
 Teams use a standardized kit of materials, document the process and then compete in a tournament in which the challenges change annually.
 All materials in the kits are exactly the same for every team around the world, so there are no unfair advantages.
 Botball teams are mostly based in the United States with over 300 teams and local tournaments in more than a dozen regions.
-In recent years it also holds an annual Global Conference on Educational Robotics (GCER), with an international tournament that attracts teams all over the country as well as from Mexico, Austria, China, Uganda, Poland, Qatar, Kuwait, and Egypt.
+In recent years it also holds an annual Global Conference on Educational Robotics (GCER), with an international tournament that attracts teams all over the country as well as from Mexico, Austria, China, Uganda, Poland, Qatar, Kuwait, Egypt, and many others.